isaqb-org/examination-foundation/README.md

 # examination-foundation
 Contains several documents that provide information about the examination of the iSAQB foundation level.

 ![](explanation-diagram.png)

 ## Updating documents

+1. update the revision number within the documents - **on both title page and footer!**
 1. commit the new version into the "raw" directory (docx and/or pptx)
 2. convert to PDF and commit the PDF-file into "docs" directory